 For the first time in 1992, nearly 100 years after its inception, the NFPA published its “Guide for Fire and Explosion Investigations” under NFPA 921.
 This publication established guidelines and recommendations for the safe and systematic investigation or analysis of fire and explosion incidents.
 As such, NFPA 921 provides standards and procedures for fire investigation methodology, which the NFPA encourages familiarity and understanding by professional fire investigators.
 The NFPA encourages professional awareness of this publication because it provides the majority of information needed to obtain fire investigation certifications, including Certified Fire and Explosion Investigator (CFEI); Certified Fire Investigation Instructor (CFII); and Certified Vehicle Fire Investigator (CVFI).

 Today, the NFPA remains widely acknowledged and followed by professional fire investigators and state and federal courts throughout the US and in some cases, internationally.
-As a result, and so as not to be precluded from offering necessary evidence and testimony in litigation, it is imperative that your professional fire investigator is well versed in the NFPA 921 guidelines and procedures and can attest that their investigation was done in accordance with NFPA 921.
+As a result, and so as not to be precluded from offering necessary evidence and testimony in litigation, it is imperative that your professional fire investigator is proficient in the NFPA 921 guidelines and procedures and can attest that their investigation was done in accordance with NFPA 921.
 For this and other questions, be sure to contact one of our subrogation attorneys.